rmjhynes/nixos-config/README.md

 - vm: A virtual machine running on my M3 Macbook Pro.
 - dell-laptop: A really old laptop that I first tried NixOS on.
 - ec2: (WIP) An ec2 instance where I deploy my NixOS config via a pipeline *(cos why not?)*.

+## Nix Home Manager
+Home Manager is a system for managing a user environment using the Nix package manager.
+Software packages and modules installed by NixOS are global to the entire system.
+Packages and modules installed via Home Manager will be linked to the respective user's home directory, therefore allowing you to manage each individual user's environment on the host machine.
+Since realistically I am the only person who is ever going to touch these Nix configs, I only have one user and use Home Manager to install my dotfiles in my own user directory.
+This means I don't have to manually clone my dotfiles repo and set everything up.